 In order to carry out the same work without the large agency structure to fall back on, small agencies staff projects with team members who specialize in the exact skillsets that will make a project successful, so the client is not paying for multiple layers of resourcing beyond the ones needed to accomplish the task at hand.
 Plus, if any external vendors are required, you can be sure that reputable small agencies are very carefully screening the quality of the candidates and portfolios to assure they are top notch.

-…we have to listen to consumers, we have to both deliver what they need and also have some creativity and insight and deliver what the don’t yet know they need.Stephen Elop
+…we have to listen to consumers, we have to both deliver what they need and also have some creativity and insight and deliver what they don’t yet know they need.Stephen Elop

 Can a small agency offer creative strategies to rival the big guys?

-Consider this question in the context of how a large agency is structured: with layers of account handlers, strategists, executives, analytics, creatives and directors – dozens of people could be involved at different stages in your project and faces can change with each meeting you have.
-Outside of meetings, your point of contact at a larger agency will usually be an account executive, who will hand down any message or direction you give them through several layers, for example to the project manager who hands it over to the creative director who again hands it over to the designer.
+Consider this question in the context of how a large agency is structured: with layers of account handlers, strategists, executives, analytics, creatives and directors – dozens of people could be involved at different stages in your project and faces can change with time.
+Outside of your project contacts, your point of contact at a larger agency will usually be an account executive, who will hand down any message or direction you give them through several layers, for example to the project manager who often hands it over to a creative director who again hands it over to the designer or other worker bees.
 This comes with a risk of diluting your message on its journey down the line.

-Large agencies can get crippled by the very corporate structure they are made of, sometimes leading to ineffective sharing of ideas, a lack of consistency or even a factory conveyor belt approach to creative work.
+Large agencies can get crippled by their structures, sometimes leading to ineffective sharing of ideas, a lack of consistency or even a factory conveyor belt approach to creative work.
 Big agencies also tend to have a relatively high employee turnover rate: many see annual turnover rates of over 30%, leading to even more fragmented strategy and creative approach that might not match the client’s initial vision.

 That’s not to say that large agencies haven’t produced genius campaigns in spite of the bureaucracy – they certainly have, and in great numbers.
 But, they have also produced bad ones – and sometimes very expensive bad ones at that.
 Big agencies need to pay for their big structures, and are therefore more likely to present ideas that they can produce.

-With a boutique creative agency, the client is likely to speak to the people who work on the creative, rather than an account handler who oversees it.
+With a boutique creative agency, the client is likely to speak to the person who works directly with the creative and development team.
 This means that small agencies listen to your voice and opinions rather than second-hand (or even third-hand) interpretations, so they are more likely translate your vision into words and images – or packaging, products or experiences.

-Time and again in the small agencies we’ve worked at, clients become incredibly involved in the work and are instrumental in helping develop ideas that work for their brands.
+Time and again in the small agencies we have been a part of, clients become incredibly involved in the work and are instrumental in helping develop ideas that work for their brands.
 It’s a more personal, tailored approach to the client relationship and project work, more like that of a trusted friend – small agencies will do everything in their power to assure their clients aren’t walking away unhappy.

-Finally, a small agency can afford to take more risks in order to deliver concepts to a client who is looking for something new, while not losing sight of the client’s marketing problem, since solving this is the key to keeping the client happy.
+Finally, a small agency can afford to take more risks in order to deliver concepts to a client who is looking for something new, while not losing sight of the client’s marketing problem, since solving this is the key to assuring success.

 You must always be able to predict what’s next and then have the flexibility to evolve.Marc Benioff